Destiny 2 post-release content: Into the Light

 Due to the delay of The Final Shape from February to June 2024, Bungie released Into the Light on April 9, 2024, as a mid-season update for Season 23, Season of the Wish.
 The two-month long content pack was free to all players and served as a prologue to The Final Shape.
 The content featured Guardians teaming up with Lord Shaxx and his Redjacks as the Black Fleet and the forces of the Witness attacked the Last City to prevent the Guardian and the Vanguard from entering the portal on the Traveler's surface.
 Into the Light featured a new tower defense horde mode called "Onslaught", where a three-player fireteam defended sectors of the Last City from the forces of the Witness.
 In Onslaught, players defended a device called the Active Defense Unit (ADU) against up to 50 waves of enemies, with every 10th wave featuring a boss inside a Pyramid ship.
 In between waves, players could use a new currency called Scrap (obtained by defeating enemies during each wave) to build up defenses such as tripwires, turrets, and decoys, as well as finding batteries to repair the ADU.
 The matchmade playlist version of Onslaught only featured 10 waves of enemies, while the higher non-matchmade difficulties featured the full 50 waves.

 The update also featured 12 reissued weapons—branded as BRAVE weapons—from earlier seasons and expansions and from the original Destiny which had a chance to drop with extra perks and an exclusive ornament, as well as a brand new social space in the Tower called the Hall of Champions, where players could increase the drop rates for any of the 12 reissued weapons, as well as earn new rewards.
 Three new Crucible maps—Eventide Labs on Europa, Cirrus Plaza on Neomuna, and Dissonance in the Witness's Pyramid mothership—were also released in May 2024 as part of the update.
 A limited-time boss rush PvE endgame mode called "Pantheon" was released on April 30, 2024, which featured battles with raid bosses with increasing difficulty and rewards.
 The Whisper and Zero Hour exotic missions also returned as part of the update.

-Unlike the 30th Anniversary Pack, which has been exempt from the content vaulting that occurred with seasonal content upon the release of each major expansion, some of the Into the Light content was removed from the game when The Final Shape released.
+Unlike the 30th Anniversary Pack, which was exempt from the content vaulting that occurred with seasonal content upon the release of each major expansion, some of the Into the Light content was removed from the game when The Final Shape released.
 Into the Light content that remained in the game after The Final Shape included the Onslaught activity, which received its own dedicated playlist under Vanguard Operations, the BRAVE weapons, the exotic missions, the PvP maps, as well as the Parade armor set and shaders.